paulkamsteeg/ru-ai-pacman/6-contest/readme.md

 check for newly submitted agents every couple of minutes, run them, and update the current score-board on the GitHub, so you can see how your agent is doing relative to the rest of the students.
+Note that, because of the long runtime of some agents, your results may take up to a few hours to appear after you upload your agent.

 ### Designing Agents